mintedreward/heartmail/rxc-app/db/friends.md

 [Maria Ryan](https://www.drmariaryan.com).
 Be passionate and give back.

 [General Flynn](https://www.generalflynn.com).
 General Flynn was National Security Advisor to President Donald J Trump and previously he was the director of the Defence Intelligence Agency.

+[Robert W Malone MD](https://www.rwmalonemd.com).
+As the original “inventor” of mRNA and DNA vaccines… I am concerned about how the technology is being developed and implemented.

+[Patriot Barbie](https://patriotbarbie.com).
+One mom's fight against tyranny!